 Access to nearly real-time data on product attitudes and openness to early adoption will tell you who your target HCPs’ patients are, what medical conditions HCPs are testing and treating for, and whether or not now is the right time to target certain HCPs—or if you need to wait to deploy your messaging until the market is more familiar with your new product.

 Content targeting will get your well-segmented campaign noticed.

 We have told you this before, but it bears repeating: It’s not enough to have a well-segmented campaign.
 You need to know how to reach those segments you’re targeting.

 Just as different people prefer varying forms of contact in their personal lives—texts, phone calls, or in-person meetings—so do HCPs when it comes to marketing communications.
 One segmentation you should have for any list is their preferred methods of contact.

-Using a data-driven, multi-channel approach to HCP marketing has been shown to increase ROI by an average of 24 percent.
+Using a data-driven, multi-channel approach to HCP marketing has been shown to significantly increase your ROI.
 That means your deployment tactics are just as important as your segmentation.

 Combine digital and traditional methods such as email and direct mail with the data you have on your targets—how they like to be targeted, for example—to more accurately target HCPs.

 Utilize the best HCP email marketing lists by researching firms that adhere to industry best practices, deploy A/B testing, and track metrics to measure how your campaign performs.